ChaniWeiner/projectNodeJs/README.md

-# Share and Manage
+# ShareAndManage
 Collaborative Management App

 ## Project Overview:
-Share and Manage is a full-stack web application designed to enable users to manage posts, comments, albums, and tasks efficiently.
-The app allows for collaboration between users, with features such as sharing and interacting with content.
+ShareAndManage is a full-stack web application, developed from scratch, designed to enable users to manage posts, comments, albums, and tasks efficiently.
+Both the **client-side** and **server-side** were built entirely by the team, demonstrating a strong understanding of full-stack development.

 ## Features:
 - **Post Management**: Create, edit, and share posts.